slimm609/dotfiles-3/README.md

 # Joey's dotfiles

-These are forked from Mathias'.
+These are inspired by Mathias'.
 These are modified according to the things I use.
 This folder contains a home folder which is a homesick castle.